-Study demonstrates that earlier end of life care discussions are linked to less aggressive care in final days of lifeNovember 13th, 2012 in Cancer /
+Study demonstrates that earlier end of life care discussions are linked to less aggressive care in final days of lifeNovember 13, 2012 in Medicine & Health / Cancer

 A large population- and health systems-based prospective study reports earlier discussions about end of life (EOL) care preferences are strongly associated with less aggressive care in the last days of life and increased use of hospice care for patients with advanced cancer.
 The study, published November 13 in the Journal of Clinical Oncology, provides the first-of-its –kind scientific evidence that timing of EOL care discussions affects decisions about EOL care.